A Field Guide to Demons, Vampires, Fallen Angels and Other Subversive Spirits

 - 336 Pages

-Now back in print in a gifty new format, here is the classic field guide to the demons that have never stopped haunting our world.
+Now back in print in a new gift format, the classic field guide to the demons that have never stopped inhabiting our world.

-If you met a werewolf on the eve of a full moon, would you be able to tell what he really was?
-Could you resist the dark charms pf a vampire or the lure of a fallen angel?
+If you met a werewolf on the eve of a full moon, would you know how to tell what he really was?
+Could you resist the dark charms of a vampire or the lure of a fallen angel?
 Did you know that the razor-sharp tail of the Mbulu of South Africa has a mind of its own?
 Or that the Kuru-Pira of Brazil has eyes that glow like embers and fangs ripping from its mouth?
-In this updated edition of A Field Guide to Demons, Carol and Dinah Mack bring to life some of the most horrific and fascinating creatures ever described in mythology and legend.
-With a deft pen and global perspective, they profile more than ninety bogies including demons, fairies, ghouls, mermaids, vampires, kelpies, werewolves, and more.
+In this updated edition of A Field Guide to Demons, Carol and Dinah Mack bring to life some of the most horrific and fascinating creatures ever described in lore and legend.
+With a deft pen and global perspective,they profile more than ninety bogies including demons, fairies, ghouls, mermaids, vampires, kelpies, werewolves, and more.

 Readers will delight in exploring the origin, characteristics, and cultural significance of each creature.
 Organized by habitat, and offering helpful dispelling and disarming techniques in every instance, A Field Guide to Demons will entertain readers of all ages while shedding light on religious and cultural traditions from around the world.
 It is a must for students, writers, academics, aspiring demon watchers, and anyone interested in mythology or the occult.

 This edition has a new foreword by Stephen Jones.

 Dinah Mack has a BA in religious studies and graduate degrees in both cultural anthropology and education.
 She has been a middle school social studies teacher for close to two decades and has years of experience teaching technology integration workshops for teachers.
 She is the author of a YA novel, The Pirates of Cologne (2017, Levellers Press), and has published curricula for the New York Times Learning Network and other organizations.
 She lives in western Massachusetts.